influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### writeShardReqPoints

-* The number of write requests for each point in the initial request to the Hinted Handoff engine for a remote node.
+* The number of write requests for each point in the initial request to the hinted handoff engine for a remote node.
 * Data type: integer

 _____

-### hh_processor (Enterprise only)
+### hh_database (Enterprise only)

-The `hh_processor` measurement statistics are related to the Hinted Handoff (HH) processors in InfluxDB Enterprise, one for each data node.

-The `hh_processor` measurement has two additional tags:
+The ``hh_database` measurement aggregates all hinted handoff queues for a single database and node.
+This allows accurate reporting of total queue size for a single database to a target node.

+* `db` — named of database
-* `node` - The destination node for the recorded metrics.
+* `node` — node identifier
-* `path` - The path to the durable hinted handoff queue on disk.

-> **Note:** The `hh_processor` statistics against a host are only accurate for the lifecycle of the current process.
-If the process crashes or restarts, `bytesRead` and `bytesWritten` are reset to zero, even if the HH queue was non-empty.

 #### bytesRead

 >**Note:** Resets to zero after crash or restart, even if the HH queue was non-empty.

-* The size, in bytes, of points read from the Hinted Handoff queue and sent to its destination data node.
+* The size, in bytes, of points read from the hinted handoff queue and sent to its destination data node.
 * Note that if the data node process is restarted while there is data in the HH queue, `bytesRead` may settle to a number larger than `bytesWritten`.
-* Hinted Handoff writes occur in concurrent batches as determined by the [`retry-concurrency`](/enterprise_influxdb/latest/administration/configuration/#retry-concurrency-20) setting.
+* Hinted handoff writes occur in concurrent batches as determined by the [`retry-concurrency`](/enterprise_influxdb/latest/administration/configuration/#retry-concurrency-20) setting.
 If an individual write succeeds, the metric is incremented.
 If any write out of the whole batch fails, the entire batch is considered unsuccessful, and every part of the batch will be retried later.
 This was not the intended behavior of this stat.
 * The other situation where `bytesRead` could be larger would be after a restart of the process.
 Say at startup there were 1000 bytes still enqueued in HH from the previous run of the process.
 Immediately after a restart, both `bytesRead` and `bytesWritten` are set to zero.
 Assuming HH is properly depleted, and no future writes require HH, then the stats will read 1000 bytes read and 0 bytes written.
 * Data type: integer

 #### bytesWritten

-* The total number of bytes written to the Hinted Handoff queue.
+* The total number of bytes written to the hinted handoff queue.
 * Note that this statistic only tracks bytes written during the lifecycle of the current process.
-Upon restart or a crash, this statistic resets to zero, even if the Hinted Handoff queue was not empty.
+Upon restart or a crash, this statistic resets to zero, even if the hinted handoff queue was not empty.
 * Data type: integer

 #### queueBytes

-* The total number of bytes remaining in the Hinted Handoff queue.
+* The total number of bytes remaining in the hinted handoff queue.
 * This statistic should accurately and absolutely track the number of bytes of encoded data waiting to be sent to the remote node.
 * Data type: integer
 * This statistic should remain correct across restarts, unlike `bytesRead` and `bytesWritten` (See https://github.com/influxdata/docs.influxdata.com/issues/780)